-The secret was out, the last of my mom’s kids figured it out with the trail of clues she left behind 😉 It’s a right of passage every child experiences, but I played along for a few more years before I gave it up.
+The secret was out, the last of my mom’s kids figured it out with the trail of clues she left behind 😉 but I played along for a few more years.
 I wanted to make sure the candy kept flowing.

 After the paint on the front side of the fence was dry I loosely connected the fence to the wreath ring on the backside with the wire.
 I had to play with it a bit so the fence was straight.

 I used the same wire threaded through Mr. Bunny’s backside to fix him to the Easter Bunny Wreath.
 A few fake spring flowers peeking through the fence finished it off nicely.

 If you love Mr. Easter Bunny and this Easter Bunny Wreath as much as I do please Pin it so you have it handy when you’re ready to make your own.
 Leave a comment below about the time you (or your child) found out the truth about the Easter Bunny.